 Scene Material that is strong in tension

-1. A person carrying a plastic shopping bag full of groceries
+A person carrying a plastic shopping bag full of groceries Image: state of the stat

 2. A gymnast on a beam

 When deciding which material to use, it is important to consider the type of material, the size of the material, the shape of the material and the forces the material will experience.